christopherstraub/star-wars/README.md

 2. Install dependencies using command `npm i`
 3. Run the app in development mode using script `npm start` in the project directory.
 The apple will be served at [http://localhost:3000](http://localhost:3000).

+## Using the app
+- Quickly navigate to the desired section using the buttons in the top right corner or the left navigation.
+- Return to the title screen using the *home* button in the top left corner.
+- Find out more and view the API by clicking on the *info* button in the top left corner or scrolling to the bottom of the page.

 ## Features
+- **Browse** through **82** people, **60** planets, and **37** species.
+- **View** the height, mass, hair, birth year, and homeworld each person.
+- **View** the rotation period, orbital period, diameter, climate, gravity, terrain, surface water, and population of each planet.
+- **View** the classification, average height, hair colors, eye colors, average lifespan, language, and homeworld of each species.
+- **Filter your results** entering your search next to the title of each section.
+You may search by any attribute.
+- **Click** on the *info* button in the top left corner or scroll to the bottom of the page for an Easter Egg!

+## Future Features
+- Implement films, starships, transport, and vehicles.

+## What the app looks like

+## Dependencies
+- react
+- react-dom
+- react-scripts
+- react-reveal
+- react-scroll
+- node-sass
+- tachyons
+- animate.css
+- material-design-icons
+- gh-pages (deployment)